laanp/Icarus_Mods_Separated/README.md

 - When this module is placed in any aux. slot of your envirosuit, will advance player character XP and Level very quickly.
 - Simply remove the module from your envirosuit aux. slot, to deactivate the effect.

+### laanp-BiomeColors_v1_w106_P.pak
+- This mod will switch the Promethius map to replace Swamp & Grasslands biomes to normal forest atmosphere colors.
+- No more ugly purple sky in the Grasslands area.
+- Clear skies in the Swamp areas.

 ### laanp-KeepTheTrees_v1_w106_P.pak
 - Stops trees from falling down in a wind storm and from catching on fire due to lightning strikes